fiveagency/ios-swift-guide/SwiftLint/README.md

 * force_try - because there are some force tries which are allowed in your project
 * force_cast - because there are some force casts which are allowed in your project
 * todo - because only todo with ticket number should be allowed
-* newline_after_definition_start - because there should be an empty line after the defintion opening braces
+* newline_after_definition_start - because there should be an empty line after the definition opening braces
-* newline_before_definition_end - because there should be an empty line before defintion closing braces
+* newline_before_definition_end - because there should be an empty line before the definition closing braces

 ```yaml
 custom_rules: